Rangra01/Advance_TIc_Tac_Toe_Game/README.md

 or on Windows:
 $ tictactoe.exe

-Game Controls
-- Input row and column numbers from 1 to 3 when prompted.
-- After each round, choose whether to play again.

 Function Overview

 play_game() - Manages a full round of the game player_move() - Takes player input computer_move() - Computer decision-making logic